eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Add existing project](./images/remoteeclipse/addExistingProject.png)

 2\.
-Navigate to the folder containing your local project files, or choose the previously created `myFirstNodeProject` from the workspace.
-Click **Next** to proceed:
+Go to the folder that contains your local project files, or choose the previously created `myFirstNodeProject` from the workspace.
+Click **Next**:

 ![Add to Codewind](./images/remoteeclipse/existingProject.png)

 3\.
-Codewind prompts you to confirm the project type identified as `Node.js`:
+Codewind prompts you to confirm the project type identified as **Node.js**:

 ![Confirm Project Type](./images/remoteeclipse/confirmProjectType.png)

 4\.
 Click **Finish**.

-The project files are copied over to the Codewind server and the new `myFirstNodeProject` appears under your remote connection.
+The project files are copied over to the Codewind server, and the new `myFirstNodeProject` appears under your remote connection.
 Codewind builds your application code and Docker image, and moments later, the project image is uploaded to Docker Hub and used by your cloud deployment to provision a new pod:

 ![Build Success](./images/remoteeclipse/buildSuccess.png)

-`myFirstNodeProject` on `CloudName1` cluster is now running and ready.
+The `myFirstNodeProject` project on `CloudName1` cluster is now running and ready.

-# Next Steps
+## Next Steps

 You have now finished configuring Codewind to be used remotely.